The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 (a) continuation of existing arrangements;

-(b) absorption into a single existing constitutional order;
+(b) incorporation into a single existing constitutional order;

 (c) parity-based shared governance.